How We Choose

 Food for Thoughts

-In this smart argument category - where comments contain a lot of reasoning that looks really like Appeal to Ignorance Fallacy, Reduction to Absurd, Conspiracy Theories, False Dichotomy, Fallacy of Composition or Fallacy of Division.
+In this smart argument category - where comments contain a lot of reasoning that looks really like Appeal to Ignorance Fallacy, Reduction to Absurdity, Conspiracy Theory, False Dichotomy, Fallacy of Composition or Fallacy of Division.

 Last week, the most worth reading tweet in this group was